 SHIBUYA SKY consists of 3 sections: SKY GATE, SKY STAGE, and SKY GALLERY.

 - SKY GATE: Start the adventure by buying your tickets at level 14.
 Then, ride the lift that leads you to level 45.
 From there, take the escalator going to level 46, where you’ll see the famous observation areas―Sky Stage and Sky Gallery.

-- SKY GALLERY: Continue your exploration and visit this famous indoor observation area.
-This spot provides panoramic views of the city.
-In addition, you’ll enjoy the interactive exhibits that allow you to visualize the current happenings in Shibuya.
+- SKY GALLERY: Explore the renowned indoor observation area for panoramic city views and interactive exhibits showcasing Shibuya.
 And lastly, pop by the cafe & bar lounge and simply relax.
 This is a great location to just unwind while witnessing the stunning cityscape.

 2. Catch the Shibuya Crossing

-It is impossible to talk about top things to do in Shibuya without mentioning the world-renowned Shibuya Crossing.
+It is impossible to cover top things to do in Shibuya without mentioning the world-renowned Shibuya Crossing.

 It has even appeared in many international movies like Resident Evil: Afterlife, Lost in Translation, and The Fast and the Furious: Tokyo Drift.

 Try joining the crowd and cross this busy intersection road for a fantastic experience.